-6. Related-Party Transactions
+6. Parties-in-interest Transactions

 The Plan holds mutual funds managed by Fidelity Management Trust Company, the trustee and record keeper for the Plan.
-The Plan also invests in the common stock of the Company.
-These transactions qualify as party-in-interest transactions; however, they are exempt from the prohibited transaction rules under ERISA.
+The Plan also holds common stock of the Company.
+At December 31, 2018, the Plan held shares of the Company valued at \$182,125.
+At December 31, 2017, the Plan held shares of the Company valued at \$147,493.
+No dividends were received from shares of the Company during the year ended December 31, 2018.
+These transactions qualify as parties-in-interest transactions; however, they are exempt from the prohibited transaction rules under ERISA.